kinotto/reactive-form-validator/README.md

 # Advanced usage with server side validation
-the validator function can return either a primitive value or a Promise/Observable, in this case it is possible to perform a server side validation, if for example the input is not valid the you should reject the promise or throw an error with if you're using an Observable.
+the validator function can return either a primitive value or a Promise/Observable, in this case it is possible to perform a server side validation, if for example the input is not valid then you should reject the promise or throw an error if you're using an Observable.

   ```javascript
 //Promise